nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * NUMBER specifies the number of questions for the quiz session.
 * TAG specifies the type of questions for the quiz session.
 * Both NUMBER and TAG are optional.
-* Keep the NUMBER to between 1 and 154, inclusive.
+* There are currently four tags available, gojuon, hiragana, katakana and numbers.

 Examples:
 * start n/10
 * start t/hiragana
-* start n/10 t/hiragana
+* start n/5 t/gojuon

 ### Checking flashcard answers: `check`